Castlevania References ![]()

 In the early 90's, fighting games, spurned by Street Fighter 2, were all the rage, for home consoles and especially in the arcades.
 Konami wanted to get in on the action, and they had a great license with which to work and apply--the Teenage Mutant Ninja Turtles, which had already peaked and would soon be ushered out by Power Rangers but was still an incredibly hot property.
 And Konami would show no shame and outright emulate Street Fighter 2's style of play with the Turtles characters plugged right in.
 Those characters include Leonardo, Donatello, Michaelangelo, Raphael, War, Aska, Wingnut, Armaggon, Chrome Dome, Cyber Shredder (this game's M. Bison) and secret characters Rat King and Karai.

 Konami was given creative license to add to the characters' backgrounds, and they did so with our most notable specimen, Wingnut, whose profile lists its "Favorite Activities" as "Castlevania 2095."
 This is either a throwaway reference or foresight telling us how many sequels were to come.
-The mix seemed like a natural, but the game didn't fare too well critically or commercially despite fighting games' popularity or Tournament Fighter being available for the two most well-known 16-bit platforms; this may be why Konami maximized its available resources and even released a watered-down version of the game for the aging NES, which would again be following Capcom's lead in light of Mighty Final Fight.
+The mix seemed like a natural, but the game didn't fare too well critically or commercially despite fighting games' popularity or Tournament Fighters being available for the two most well-known 16-bit platforms; this may be why Konami maximized its available resources and even released a watered-down version of the game for the aging NES, which would again be following Capcom's lead in light of Mighty Final Fight.
 I used to play it a lot, actually, if only to abuse Cyber Shredder's aura-deflector shield.

 Contra: